 - Separation of concerns — Keep complex logic isolated in a dedicated agent

-- Team structure — Mirror your organization with agents for legal, finance, research, etc.
+- Organizational structure — Mirror your company with agents for legal, finance, research, etc.

 - Existing agents — Leverage agents you’ve already built and refined